Energy development: Geothermal

-Deep within the Earth, is an extreme heat producing layer of molten rock called magma.
-The very high temperatures from the magma heats nearby groundwater.
-There are various technologies that have been developed in order to benefit from such heat, such as using different types of power plants (dry, flash or binary), heat pumps, or wells.
-These processes of harnessing the heat incorporate an infrastructure which has in one form or another a turbine which is spun by either the hot water or the steam produced by it.
+Deep within the Earth is an extreme heat-producing layer of molten rock called magma.
+The very high temperatures from the magma heat nearby groundwater.
+Various technologies have been developed in order to benefit from such heat, such as using different types of power plants (dry, flash or binary), heat pumps, or wells.
+These processes of harnessing the heat incorporate an infrastructure that has in one form or another a turbine which is spun by either the hot water or the steam produced by it.
 The spinning turbine, being connected to a generator, produces energy.
 A more recent innovation involves the use of shallow closed-loop systems that pump heat to and from structures by taking advantage of the constant temperature of soil around 10 feet deep.

 Hydropower

 Building of Pelton water turbines in Germany.

 Hydropower draws mechanical energy from rivers, ocean waves and tides.
 Civil engineering is used to study and build dams, tunnels, waterways and manage coastal resources through hydrology and geology.
-A low speed water turbine spun by flowing water can power an electrical generator to produce electricity.
+A low-speed water turbine spun by flowing water can power an electrical generator to produce electricity.

 Bioenergy

-Bioenergy deals with the gathering, processing and use of biomasses grown in biological manufacturing, agriculture and forestry from which power plants can draw burning fuel.
+Bioenergy deals with the gathering, processing and use of biomass grown in biological manufacturing, agriculture and forestry from which power plants can draw to burn as fuel.
 Ethanol, methanol (both controversial) or hydrogen for fuel cells can be had from these technologies and used to generate electricity.